Inspectors' Handbook — Parts I to IV

-If an inspector is dissatisfied with any of the above aspects of the statement, the inspector should notify the trustee in writing explaining the reasons for concern.
+If an inspector is dissatisfied with any of the above aspects of the statement, the inspector should notify the LIT in writing explaining the reasons for concern.

-The trustee must then forward the final statement of receipts and disbursements to the Superintendent of Bankruptcy for comment before the trustee presents the accounts to the court for taxation.
+The LIT must then forward the final statement of receipts and disbursements to the Superintendent of Bankruptcy for comment before the LIT presents the accounts to the court for taxation.

-The statement of receipts and disbursements is a complete accounting of all monies received and disbursed by the trustee concerning the administration and the realization of the estate assets.
-The remuneration claimed by the trustee is disclosed.
+The statement of receipts and disbursements is a complete accounting of all monies received and disbursed by the LIT concerning the administration and the realization of the estate assets.
+The remuneration claimed by the LIT is disclosed.

 How may assets be sold? [paragraph 30(1)(a)]

-The trustee, with the inspectors' permission, can sell estate assets by:
+The LIT, with the inspectors' permission, can sell estate assets by:

 - public auction; or